rkh/proposals/method_dispatch.md

 does it just present some library, but is a talk for everyone even remotely interested in Ruby itself.

 I have not given this talk before.
-Brian Ford (Rubinius) and Charls Nutter (JRuby) will help me prepare the talk.
+Brian Ford (Rubinius) and Charles Nutter (JRuby) will help me prepare the talk.